 The United States has long attempted to shame Europe into spending more on defense.
 In 2011, U.S. Defense Secretary Robert Gates warned that NATO faced a “dismal future” of “collective military irrelevance” unless its European members increased their financial contributions.
 The Trump administration’s complaints are thus largely accurate—the Europeans can and must do more to support the transatlantic alliance.
-In 2014, for instance, NATO member states pledged to increase their defense spending to two percent of GDP by 2024, but The Trump administration’s focus on burden-sharing obscures how NATO might really be made more effective.
+In 2014, for instance, NATO member states pledged to increase their defense spending to two percent of GDP by 2024, but so far only Estonia, Greece, Poland, and the United Kingdom have reached that threshold.
+The Trump administration’s focus on burden-sharing obscures how NATO might really be made more effective.

 But although demands for greater burden-sharing identify a real problem, they also lead to a sterile debate which ultimately does nothing but frustrate defense planners on both sides of the Atlantic.
 The Europeans, for instance, are already doing more.
 New NATO member states such as Poland and Romania are increasing their military spending by 3.5 percent and 7.5 percent, respectively, the fastest rates in Europe.
 Last year Germany and France also promised to spend more, with both pledging a more modest five percent overall increase in defense expenditure between now and 2019.
 But even when European states have the necessary political will, their defense sectors often lack the capacity to absorb so much extra cash in a short period of time, since the time span required for procurement projects means that larger financial inputs take years before they are translated into real capability outputs.
 This imposes a severe time constraint on redressing the European “defense deficit,” which Washington simply fails to appreciate.